Fee schedule

 SBP regards the status of suspension as a temporary – it gives Certificate Holders time to address any non-conformity that has led to the suspension, with the objective of regaining certified status as soon as possible.
 To enable that, suspended Certificate Holders remain registered on all SBP IT platforms.
 Unlike terminated Certificate Holders, who would need to undergo a main audit to regain certified status.

-Q: What will the fees be used for?
+Q: What are the fees be used for?

 A: The fees are the sole income of SBP and cover all the running costs of the organisation.
 See Financial information for a breakdown of how our annual income is spent.